eira-fransham/troubles.md/content/posts/rustfest-2018-workshop.md

 Benchmark your code before and after making the changes above and compare the results with `cargo benchcmp`.
 Did it help?
 If so, how much by?

 Even after making cloning our strings cheaper, we still do a lot of clones of values that are expensive to duplicate.
 We call `clone` on `Ast` and `Value`, both of which can contain `Vec`s and `Box`s - expensive to clone.
+Again, `Vec` and `Box` both own their data and can mutate it.
+Since we don't mutate the inner values, we can trade mutability for the ability to share the data - which is much faster.
 Let's try to make those clones a little cheaper.

-A cheap way to avoid clones is as above - use `Rc`.
+One way to avoid clones is as above - use `Rc`.
 It is not necessarily a good thing, though.
 For a start, it's less ergonomic - only allowing immutable access.
 It's not necessarily faster in all cases either, since it adds an extra heap allocation and it means that dropping the value means checking the refcount and deallocating if it's hit 0.
-Also, this doesn't affect us but although `Rc` supports weak references it won't actually drop the value until all weak references have been destroyed - a possible source of memory leaks. `&` pointers do not have this issue - although the compiler gives them special powers, at runtime they're just integers.
+Also, this doesn't affect us but although `Rc` supports weak references it won't actually drop the value until all weak references have been destroyed - a possible source of memory leaks. `&` pointers do not have this issue - at runtime they just act like integers.
 Both can be used to avoid clones.

 ## Beginner